google/koladata/docs/api_reference.md

 `nofollow_schema` is reversible with `get_actual_schema`.

 `nofollow_schema` can only be called on implicit and explicit schemas and OBJECT.
-It raises an Error if called on ANY, primitive schemas, ITEMID, etc.
+It raises an Error if called on primitive schemas, ITEMID, etc.

 Args:
   schema: Schema DataSlice to wrap.